9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ## Part 2: Research question

 We will research the association and predictive value between the response variable "Audience Score on Rotten Tomatoes," and multiple explanatory variables to build a multiple linear regression model.
 Variable selection criteria will be covered in Part 4: Modeling.
-Note the explanatory variables used in the model were selected based on their contextual relevance.
+Note the explanatory variables used in the model were selected based on their contextual relevance, and we won't be excluding variables upfront other than those that have obviously no value.

 The "Audience score on Rotten Tomatoes" variable as a response is of interest because Rotten Tomatoes is more of a "popularity" score generator based on likes and dislikes, and as percentage score, this metric is easily digested.
 So, as a very simplified and condensed metric, uncovering any meaningful relationships will be interesting.